bellroy/elm-actor-framework/README.md

 - `fromAppMsg: appMsg -> Maybe componentMsgIn`
   This is almost the opposite of `toAppMsg`, given an `AppMsg` we might be able to return a `componentMsgIn` (a `Counter.Msg`).
-- `onMsgOut: { self: Pid, msgOut: componentMsgOut } -> FrameworkMessage ppFlags appAddresses appActorNames appModel appMsg` Our component doesn't have any `msgOut`'s so we can just return a NoOp from the `Framework.Message` module here to comply with the requested return type.
+- `onMsgOut: { self: Pid, msgOut: componentMsgOut } -> FrameworkMessage ppFlags appAddresses appActors appModel appMsg` Our component doesn't have any `msgOut`'s so we can just return a NoOp from the `Framework.Message` module here to comply with the requested return type.